27 Questions To Ask Before You Hire A Wedding Planner

 23. Will you personally handle the ceremony?

-You would typically expect that your wedding planner will be handling your ceremony.
+You would typically expect your wedding planner to handle your ceremony.
 It is one of the most critical moments of your entire wedding, and it will give you a sense of security to know who will be lining you up and time the processional as you have rehearsed it.
-Sometimes you see this portion handed over to the on-site catering manager or staff or the wedding planner’s assistant.
-So make sure you know.

 24. What kind of unexpected fees could incur?